benhammondmusic/snake_tac_toe/README.md

 # Snake-Tac-Toe

-> Command line Tic-Tac-Toe game written in Python in 2hrs as a group project
+> Command line Tic-Tac-Toe game written in Python in 2 hours as a group project

 ![Screen grab of command line game play](snake_tac_toe.gif)